chansoonlim/mdtensor/README.md

 mdtensor is distributed under the Apache License 2.0.
 See [`LICENSE`](LICENSE) for details.

-mdtensor includes portions originally derived from CTMD v0.16.1 (2025.08.19 release).
-CTMD is an Apache License 2.0-based library developed at Uon Robotics by the author.
-Since then, mdtensor has been substantially modified, reorganized, and extended to provide a broader NumPy-like tensor API, `std::mdspan`/`mdarray`-based view semantics, expanded broadcasting and manipulation utilities, logic/math/random utilities, and linear algebra features such as LU decomposition, solve, and Cholesky decomposition.
+mdtensor contains some code derived from CTMD v0.16.1, released on August 19, 2025.
+CTMD is an Apache License 2.0 library developed by the author of this project at Uon Robotics.
+Since then, mdtensor has been substantially modified through API extensions and framework improvements.

-Original CTMD copyrights remain with Uon Robotics.
-Modifications and extensions in mdtensor are maintained by Chan-Soon Lim.
+The original copyright for CTMD is held by Uon Robotics.
+The modifications and extensions in mdtensor are maintained by Chan-Soon Lim.